C-Hash-Tag/ProductSquare/README.md

 ***** I am a developer, how can I contribute to ProductSquare?

 We welcome anyone who wants to contribute to ProductSquare.
-Please fork this repo and make a PR for a feature you would like to add.
-Another great way to start a conversation with us about how to contribute would be to submit a new issue that you would like to address on this repo.
+Please fork this repo and make a pull request for a feature you would like to add.
+Another great way to start a conversation with us about how to contribute would be to submit a new issue that you would like to address on this repo and we will respond.

 ***** What if I encounter a bug?
 How should I report it?